-A small but diverse and dedicated team of professionals tackling transnational, organised wildlife crime
+A small but diverse and dedicated team of professionals tackling transnational organised wildlife crime

-Our core team is supported by a Supervisory Board – a group of experts from across the globe who provide the organisation with valuable local insights and knowledge.
+A group of experts from across the globe who provide the organisation with valuable local insights and knowledge.

 The Executive Board is the final decision-making body and responsible for the organisation.

 Responsible for the planning and execution of strategies in their units.

 Members of the WJC USA Board support the mission and vision of the Wildlife Justice Commission in the US.

 Members are renowned experts from around the world who have agreed to donate their vast experience to furthering the activities of the WJC.

 The IRP plays a critical role in the WJC’s process by conducting an objective examination and evaluation of the WJC’s Case Files.